jeffchen006/OpenTracer/README.md

 ```

-1. **Translate Results of debug_traceTransaction to other trace required by other tools**: Since Trace2Inv records all information of
+1. **Translate Results of debug_traceTransaction to other trace required by other tools**: Since OpenTracer records all information of
-a transaction (by parsing result of `debug_traceTransaction` and augments it using `eth_getTransactionReceipt` and EtherScan results), we believe with moderate effort, Trace2Inv can translate the results to other trace formats required by other tools, to replace the modified archive node part of many research works.
+a transaction (by parsing result of `debug_traceTransaction` and augments it using `eth_getTransactionReceipt` and EtherScan results), we believe with moderate effort, OpenTracer can translate the results to other trace formats required by other tools, to replace the modified archive node part of many research works.
 Here we provide an example of how to translate the results to the format required by [TxSpector] (https://github.com/OSUSecLab/TxSpector/).

 TxSpector requires an input of a special form of trace, in a txt file.
 Each line contains a program counter, an opcode, and key input to that opcode.
 For example, TxSpector provides the following [example](https://github.com/OSUSecLab/TxSpector/blob/master/example/0x37085f336b5d3e588e37674544678f8cb0fc092a6de5d83bd647e20e5232897b.txt).

 The authors chose to modify the Geth node and print out the required information when replaying a transaction.
 This is primarily because no existing RPC geth endpoint provides all the required information, they would have to use multiple RPC methods to collect information, parse and combine them to get the required information.
 Directly modifying a Geth node is easier in this case.
 However, for future users of TxSpector, they would have to merge the changes to the latest version of Geth, which is not trivial.
 During our experiment with TxSpector, we discovered a few new EVM opcodes are not supported by TxSpector, which would require additional effort to change the Geth node, which is not trivial.

-We believe with moderate effort, Trace2Inv can translate the results to the format required by TxSpector.
-Since Trace2Inv already collects ALL information about a transaction, users only need to truncate the information to the required format.
+We believe with moderate effort, OpenTracer can translate the results to the format required by TxSpector.
+Since OpenTracer already collects ALL information about a transaction, users only need to truncate the information to the required format.

-We implemented a TxSpector translator on top of functionalities provided by Trace2Inv using only ~300 lines of code at `TxSpectorTranslator/translator.py`.
+We implemented a TxSpector translator on top of functionalities provided by OpenTracer using only ~300 lines of code at `TxSpectorTranslator/translator.py`.
 It should be much easier to maintain and extend the translator in the future.
 Adding a new opcode only requires modifying some if conditions in the code.

 As an example, we translate the demo transaction `0x37085f336b5d3e588e37674544678f8cb0fc092a6de5d83bd647e20e5232897b` to the format required by TxSpector, and compare it with the original TxSpector demo input.
 It matches.